 In 1995 he founded Reel-Time: The Internet Journal of Saltwater Flyfishing.
 He was an early innovator in database publishing, online advertising (he invented the “skyscraper” or “tower” ad unit), and sponsorship models, user interface design, and content management systems.
 The site was sold to Namemedia Inc. in 2007.

 In 2004 he was on the launch team of two startups: Foldera, a California-based web services company, advising the company on an ongoing basis on its press and web strategy as a member of its advisory board and its acting CMO; and a Massachusetts bio-tech, Environmental Operating Systems, on business strategy, fund raising, and marketing.
 He co-authored Multisourcing, A book on outsourcing strategy for a leading global technology research and consulting firm published by Harvard Business School Press in the fall of 2005.

 He blogs on random topics ranging from Cape Cod history to digital marketing and e-commerce at Churbuck.com

 In 1988 he wrote The Book of Rowing (Overlook, New York) a history of the sport of rowing which was republished in the spring of 2008.
-He also co-authored the privately published History of the Union Boat Club (to be published in 2013).
+He also co-authored the privately published History of the Union Boat Club (2013).

 Churbuck is married and has three grown children.
-His wife Daphne is an owner and partner in the Cape Cod interior design firm, Graham Eliot Interior Design.
+His wife Daphne is an owner and founder of Graham Eliot Interior Design of Osterville, MA